harisx91/NYCHousingMaintenanceCodeProject/README.md

 <strong>Summary:</strong> In this repository we are interested in finding what areas of NY have the most number of housing violations
 and when these incidents occur.
 We use the <a href=https://data.cityofnewyork.us/Housing-Development/Housing-Maintenance-Code-Violations/wvxf-dwi5>NYC Housing Maintenance Code Project dataset</a> with the <a href=https://dev.socrata.com/> Socrata API</a>.
-After cleaning the data, making a few visualizations and a statistical test, we conclude that although there is no significant difference in where incidents occur, most of them have been raised in the Fall in recent years.
-We suspect that it has become part of the city's rutine to inspect buildings during the Fall, and advise building owners to be ready for their inspections before this period.
+After cleaning the data, making a few visualizations and a statistical test, we conclude that most of housing violations have been raised in the Fall in recent years.
+We suspect that it has become part of the city's routine to inspect buildings during the Fall, and advise building owners to be ready for their inspections before this period.
 We also note that Queens and Brooklyn have a high number of incidents compared to the other boroughs.
 This isn't a high priority issue since incidents in these boroughs get resolved in about the same time as other boroughs.
-We recomend using our data of incidents per year to create a monitor to automatically notify the city if these numbers begin to show anomalities.
+We recommend using our data of incidents per year to create a monitor to automatically notify the city if these numbers begin to show anomalies.

 <hr>
 <strong>Motivation:</strong> It is important to keep track of how buildings in New York are being maintained.
 This means seing
-if there are any red flags of areas where an abnormal amount of incidents are occuring.
+if there are any red flags of areas where an abnormal amount of incidents are occurring.
 It also means looking to see if incidents tend to be raised during certain times of year since that can indicate general issues in buildings.
 For example, if many issues are raised during the winter, that may indicate problems with heating.